-- Enterprise Development: Competitive applications in the Enterprise Development Funding Window include initiatives that develop innovative commercial approaches to livelihoods development and long-term job creation in ways that combine profitability with high social impact.
-The interventions should reduce risk, remove barriers to market access or improve or broaden supply chains, demonstrate innovation, and address the business challenges that still exist post the pandemic.
-Proposals should also indicate what Business Development Support would be provided to small and medium sized enterprises and or emerging farmers and or youth this includes provision of appropriately designed finance products - Initiatives seeking to co-finance light infrastructure investments will also be accepted under the Enterprise Development Window, provided the applicant demonstrates how the infrastructure investment will unlock entrepreneurial and job creation in a particular economic sector or geographical area. - ✓ Such enabling infrastructure may include: (1) the provision of affordable internet connectivity, (2) the expansion & rollout of technology-enabled platforms that increase productivity or enhance access to markets, and (3) the provision of small-scale and cost-effective infrastructure to enable small businesses or informal businesses to operate, e.g., provision of trading spaces, light manufacturing spaces and related infrastructure.
+- Enterprise Development: Competitive applications in the Enterprise Development Funding Window include initiatives that develop innovative commercial approaches to livelihood development and long-term job creation in ways that combine profitability with high social impact.
+The interventions should reduce risk, remove barriers to market access or improve or broaden supply chains, demonstrate innovation, and address existing business challenges.
+Proposals should also indicate what Business Development Support would be provided to small and medium-sized enterprises, and/or emerging farmers, and or youth, this includes the provision of appropriately designed finance products. - Initiatives seeking to co-finance enabling infrastructure investments will also be accepted under the Enterprise Development Window, provided the applicant demonstrates how the infrastructure investment will unlock entrepreneurial development and job creation in the targeted economic sector or geographical area. - ✓ Such enabling infrastructure may include: (1) the provision of affordable internet connectivity, (2) the expansion & rollout of technology-enabled platforms that increase productivity or enhance access to markets and finance (3) the provision of small-scale and cost-effective infrastructure to enable small businesses or informal businesses to operate, e.g., provision of trading spaces, light manufacturing spaces and related infrastructure.